Skip to content

 • User types: Internal users, external communities, partner portals with different access needs

-The scenario is intentionally complex and ambiguous — there is no single right answer.
-Judges evaluate the quality of your reasoning, not whether you matched a rubric.
+The scenario is intentionally complex and ambiguous.
+There is no single right answer.
+Judges evaluate the quality of reasoning, not whether the candidate matched a rubric.

 Scoring